 - a.
-Experienced teachers in this activity have to discuss the pros and cons of either strategy and reflect on which one is the more suitable according to their particular context/area.
+Teachers mentors in this activity have to discuss the pros and cons of either strategy and reflect on which one is the more suitable according to their particular context/area.
 In particular, issues about schemes & time and the possibilities for creating informal meetings outside school hours should be addressed in this discussion. - b.
-Once the discussion is over, experienced teachers will recreate this very first one-off meeting among professionals from different schools and will talk around: - a.
+Once the discussion is over, teachers mentors will recreate this very first one-off meeting among professionals from different schools and will talk around: - a.
 Mapping of potential schools and teachers in their area. - b.
 Mapping their professional needs. - c.
 The capacity to set up a meeting agenda. - d.
 Think of a first professional meeting around the concept of "collaborative learning": how to prepare dynamics, the organization of the meeting, etc.

-Activity 2: Establishing experienced teachers' relationships and creating an agenda | 30 Minutes
+Activity 2: Establishing teachers mentors' relationships and creating an agenda | 30 Minutes

 The second step is to generate a trust base among the "core network" team.
 First meetings need to have a clear purpose and address the most immediate needs according to practicalities and priority issues.
-This activity places experienced teachers in that position and asks them to set up an agenda attractive enough to reach new members and move forward.
+This activity places teachers mentors in that position and asks them to set up an agenda attractive enough to reach new members and move forward.

 Certain conditions are needed to promote this professional network, but the fundamental one is the creation of trust among all potential partners.
-Thus, the establishment of relationships can benefit from the approach used to build relationships between experienced teachers and beginning teachers presented in the LOOP project (see Annex 41).
+Thus, the establishment of relationships can benefit from the approach used to build relationships between teachers mentors and teachers mentees presented in the LOOP project (see Annex 33).